 Financing cash flows consist primarily of repayment of long-term debt, share repurchases, and withholding tax related to net share settlement of restricted share units.
-Cash used in financing activities was lower for fiscal year 2023 as compared to the fiscal year 2022 primarily due to less cash paid for share repurchases and a decrease in withholding tax related to net share settlement of restricted share units, offset by an increase in the repayment of long-term borrowings due to an additional installment from the additional week in the first quarter of fiscal year 2023.
+Cash used in financing activities was lower for fiscal year 2024 as compared to the fiscal year 2023 primarily due to lower volume of share repurchases and a decrease in withholding tax related to net share settlement of restricted share units, and lower repayment of long-term borrowings due to one fewer installment from one fewer week in the first quarter of fiscal year 2024 compared to fiscal year 2023.